 - Talk to your immunizing health care provider.

 - Polio is a disease caused by infection with the poliovirus.

 - While most polio infections show no symptoms, others can result in paralysis of arms or legs and even death.
 Paralysis occurs in about 1 in 200 people infected with the poliovirus.

-- Polio can be spread by contact with the bowel movements (stool) of an infected person.
+- Polio can be spread by contact with the bowel movements (stool/poop) of an infected person.
 This can happen from eating food or drinking water contaminated with stool.

-- Extensive use of the polio vaccine has eliminated the disease in the western hemisphere.
-However, polio still exists in three countries (Pakistan, Afghanistan, and Nigeria).
+- Thanks to the polio vaccine, polio has been eliminated in most parts of the world, including Canada.
+However, there are some countries where polio has not been eliminated or that experience outbreaks.
 It takes only one traveler with polio to bring the disease into Canada, and if people aren't immunized, it could spread quickly here.
-To keep Canada polio-free, we need to keep vaccinating against it until the disease is completely eliminated world-wide.
+To keep Canada polio-free, we need to keep vaccinating against it until the disease is completely eliminated worldwide.